isaackps/decentralized-renderer-test/README.md

 npm run build
 ```

 Host your `dist` folder in your favourite hosting provider.
+One example could be [netlify](https://www.netlify.com/).